The Parke at Ocean Pines

 2 Arcadia Court, Ocean Pines, Maryland 21811

-The Parke is a 55+ Neighborhood Within the All Ages Ocean Pines Development and Boasts Single Family Homes, Attached Homes, a Golf Course, a Yacht Club, a Crabbing Pier and a Community Garden
+The Parke is an Appealing 55+ Neighborhood Within the All Ages Ocean Pines Development and Boasts Single Family Homes, Attached Homes, a Golf Course, a Yacht Club, a Crabbing Pier and a Community Garden

 Part of the larger Ocean Pines master-planned community/census designated place in eastern Maryland, The Parke was built by Centex between 2001 and 2005 and is open to people age 55 or better.
 It is just 10 miles to the west of the Intracoastal Waterway.

 The community's 503 single family and attached homes offer up to three bedrooms and 2,540 square feet of living space.
 Although most plans have one level, a few have second floor bedrooms and/or a loft.
 Most residences have an attached garage, a courtyard or patio, a screened porch, walk-in closets, and a morning room.
-Exteriors are light colored vinyl and each home has pitched roof.
+Exteriors are light colored vinyl, some with brick accents, and each home has a pitched roof.

-Current prices begin in the low $200,000s, but homes occasionally come up for sale in the high-$100,000s.
+Current prices begin in the low- to mid-$200,000s.
 Please verify this price as it is bound to change.
 HOA dues help cover the cost of landscaping, lawn care, and snow removal.

 Ocean City, a popular summer resort, is just east of Ocean Pines.
 Its Maryland Boardwalk is populated with boutiques, restaurants, and entertainment outlets.
 The Ocean City Fishing Center has a marina and a bevy of boats ready for offshore and inshore fishing tours.